TL;DR

 Update Note

-Last reviewed and updated: May 2026
+Last reviewed and updated: July 15, 2026

 Educational content only.
 This article is not a substitute for professional veterinary advice, diagnosis, or treatment.
 Any dog experiencing worsening weakness, mobility decline, sudden paralysis, severe pain, or loss of bladder or bowel control should be evaluated by a veterinarian as soon as possible.